zaiisao/Documentation/en/Real-time-Messaging/RTM_limitations_ios.md

 ## Miscellaneous

-Notifications of a member joining or leaving the channel are automatically disabled when the number of channel members exceeds 512.
+- Notifications of a member joining or leaving the channel are automatically disabled when the number of channel members exceeds 512.
 If you have special requirements, contact sales-us@agora.io.
+- v0.9.2 supports querying the online status of a maximum of 256 users.